Book Review – A FAR CRY FROM KENSINGTON by Muriel Spark

 He did indeed.
 The pain showed.
 His writing writhed and ached with twists and turns and tergivisations, inept words, fanciful repetition, far fetch verbosity and long latin based words.

-In Mrs Hawkins, Muriel Spark has projected such an endearing character, whose traits we can all identify with and seek to emulate – a woman before her time.
+In Mrs Hawkins, Spark has projected such an endearing character, whose traits we can all identify with and seek to emulate – a woman before her time.

 The audio version of this novel is an example of the magic that can happen when a book is matched with the perfect narrator.
 Pamela Garelick’s performance in the role of Mrs Hawkins is outstanding.
 She conveys the considered, darkly satirical and strident voice of Mrs Hawkins with aplomb.
-Her voice is a pleasure to listen to, and I will be seeking out more works narrated by Garelick in future.
+Her voice is a pleasure to listen to.
+I will be seeking out more works narrated by Garelick in future.

 My immense enjoyment of A Far Cry From Kensington left me berating myself for not having read the works of Muriel Spark earlier.
 Her literary voice really stuck a chord with me – I thought there was a real clarity and integrity in her writing style.

-Having read A Far Cry From Kensington, it is no surprise to me Muriel Spark earned several Booker Prize nominations and among other accolades was listed as one of The Times ’50 Greatest British Writers since 1945′.
-I am now simply trying to decide which of her extensive catalogue I will treat myself to next…
+Having read A Far Cry From Kensington, it is no surprise to me Spark earned several Booker Prize nominations and among other accolades was listed as one of The Times ’50 Greatest British Writers since 1945′.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5

-Author Information: Like many lauded for their creativity, it seems Dame Muriel Spark had a somewhat tumultuous private life.
+Like many lauded for their creativity, it seems Dame Muriel Spark had a somewhat tumultuous private life.